Central London site in a conservation area

-This commission was to design an office and retail development to replace a 19th century building in a central London conservation area.
+MJP were commissioned to design this mixed-use office and retail development to replace a 19th century building in a central London conservation area.

-Our modern scheme integrates itself with the site’s urban context.
-It does this by sustaining the existing building line and scale of the surrounding urban block.
-The building mirrors the structural grid of the adjacent building and draws inspiration from the local architectural style, which combines horizontal courses of stone with load-bearing brickwork and uses terracotta and corbelled bay windows.
-It creates a new public courtyard at ground level, accessible from the street via a double-height opening.
+The building design mirrors the structural grid of the neighbouring Victorian building and draws inspiration from the local historic architectural style, which combines horizontal courses of stone with load-bearing brickwork, incorporating terracotta and corbelled bay windows.

-The building contains 7,000sqm of high-quality, highly flexible office accommodation, 1100sqm of retail space and an art gallery on the lower ground floor.
-The seven-storey, mixed-use scheme, which has gained planning permission and conservation area consent, is currently on hold.
+The seven-storey building contains 7,000sqm of high-quality, highly flexible office accommodation, 1100sqm of retail space and an art gallery on the lower ground floor.

 - City & West End